 5.1.
 No registration requirement

-Example: Kathy is a Tier I sex offender in Nevada.
-She successfully petitioned the court to get off the sex offender registry after only ten years instead of the usual fifteen.
+Example: Kathy is a Tier I sex offender who successfully petitioned the court to get off the sex offender registry after only ten years instead of the usual fifteen.
 On the eleventh year, Kathy gets arrested for violating NRS 179D.550.
 But once Kathy’s attorney produces the court documents showing that she is no longer required to register as a sex offender, the charge should be dismissed.

 In the above example, Kathy did not fail to register because she was not required to.
 Courts should not penalize defendants for government mistakes.